 - The output is protected with a fuse or circuit breaker with a trip setting less than or equal to the ampacity of the cable, and

 - The system can identify short circuits in the cable and an operator can manually remove power from the cable.

 - Large intrinsically safe batteries (greater than 5 kg) that are evaluated in accordance with the battery enclosure requirements of §§ 7.44(a), (b), (d), (e), (f), (h), (l) and (m) will not be subjected to the MSHA intrinsic safety drop test.

 - Standby power sources that include rechargeable batteries must be designed or equipped with means to mitigate the explosion hazard of battery off-gassing.
 Examples of available mitigation techniques include venting of the enclosure or automatic de-energization when an explosive gas concentration reaches 20% of the lower explosive limit of the gas.

 - A justification detailing the minimum safe distance to blasting circuits, detonators, and explosives must be provided by the approval applicant for any radio frequency (RF) device.
 One acceptable method of justification is through the calculation of the electric field strength and comparison of this value to the acceptable limits published by the Institute of Makers of Explosives (IME) in Standard Library Publication (SLP-20).
 For this calculation, the near field/far field boundary is assumed to be three times the wavelength of the radiate frequency unless the applicant justifies a different distance.
-The approval applicant must specify the maximum output power, normal operating frequency, maximum antenna gain and the minimum safe distance from blasting circuits, detonators and explosives.
+The approval applicant must specify the maximum output

 - Person-wearable tracking tags are considered portable apparatus and therefore are subjected to the MSHA intrinsic safety drop test.
 Machine-mounted (asset) tracking tags are subjected to an impact test.